JudeLawZH/hello-world/README.md

  I want to know how this works, so please tell more about it !!

- I want to know how to pull request...help
+ I want to know how to pull request...help XXX